dbdesign-students-spring2024/4-sql-crud-codingharry123/instructions.md

 ## Part 1: Restaurant finder

-Design a database table named `restaurants` that would allow an application that uses it to find restaurants.
+Design a database table named `restaurants` that would allow an application that uses it to find restaurants and a table named `reviews` that would hold reviews for any restaurant.

 ### Table structure